twonoise/simple.c/README.md

 1. Install `Terminus` font, or other truly bitmap `.bdf`/`.pcf` fonts.
 Note that Terminus can be named `Terminus` on one system, and `xos4 Terminus` on another, so **correct the font name at our C code first**.
 Use 'fc-list | grep erminus' to check.
 As Terminus package brings `.otb` versions also, be sure to delete these.

+2. Use both `qt5ct` and `qt6ct` to select `(xos4) Terminus`, then check system-wide effects on Qt software like LXQt itself.
+Note that one should have `QT_QPA_PLATFORMTHEME=qt_ct` at `/etc/environment`.
+Btw, note that this exactly font **does not exist** at GTK's programs font selection menus.

-2. Install Chicago95 theme; we need icons only from it.
+3. Install Chicago95 theme; we need icons only from it.
 Then correct icons path at C code.

-3. Replace `PyQt6` to `PyQt5` if need.
+4. Replace `PyQt6` to `PyQt5` if need.
 Install the toolkit:

     pacman -S python-pyqt_

-4. Install other requirements.
+5. Install other requirements.
 For `wnck`, it differs for GTK2 and GTK3:

     yay -S libwnck